ROGER & FRANS PAGES

 THE NASHVILLE TEENS

 The sixties band which had hits with Tobacco Road, Google Eye and Little Bird.
-Yes they’re still going strong forty six years later, and we’re proud to still call them all friends.
-Roger supports with spare-time-fun with roadie duties, organising their bookings and tending their website at www.Nashville-Teens.com .
+Yes they’re still going strong more than fifty years later, and we’re proud to still call them all friends.
+Roger supports them by organising their bookings, arranging all their logistics (basically car sharing!) and tending their website at www.Nashville-Teens.com .

-The band still play very loud Rhythm & Blues.
+The band still play loud "Old School" Rhythm & Blues.
 Our pal Ray Phillips is a founder member of band and has an extremely melodious voice that can sing the full range from ballad and brilliant blues through to throaty rock'n'roll.
-Ken Osborne on lead guitar and Simon Spratley on keyboards provide the riffs with Adrian (Spud) Metcalf on drums and our best mate Colin Pattenden on bass.
-Colin cut his professional teeth as a founder member of Manfred Mann's Earth Band in the early seventies.
+Ken Osborn on lead guitar and Simon Spratley on keyboards provide the riffs with Adrian (Spud) Metcalf on drums and our best mate Colin Pattenden on bass guitar.
+Colin cut his professional teeth as a founder member of Manfred Mann's Earth Band in the early seventies and contributed to hits such as Blinded By The Light and Davy's On The Road Again.

 horizontal rule